NavzarZar/chatapp/README.md

 ```
 The **`DATABASE_PATH` must be a relative path** from the root directory, without a leading slash.

+It should not be called `test.db` as it is used for testing purposes.

 Also, there should be an existent .db file in the path specified.

 ---